minetest/minetest/README.txt

 		http://www.winimage.com/zLibDll/index.html
 	* Zlib library (zlibwapi.lib and zlibwapi.dll from zlib125dll.zip):
 		http://www.winimage.com/zLibDll/index.html
-	* Optional: gettext bibrary and tools: http://gnuwin32.sourceforge.net/downlinks/gettext.php
+	* Optional: gettext library and tools: http://gnuwin32.sourceforge.net/downlinks/gettext.php
 		- This is used for other UI languages.
 Feel free to leave it out.
 	* And, of course, Minetest: